Oxygen and wastewater

 Biological Oxygen Demand (BOD, also called Biochemical Oxygen Demand) refers to the amount of oxygen that would be consumed if all the organic material in one liter of water were oxidized by bacteria and protozoa (ReVelle and ReVelle, 1988) *.
 Unpolluted natural water has a BOD of 5mg/l or less*.

 Fresh wastewater has high levels of organic matter, thus a high 5 day BOD (e.g. 600 mg/l).
-Bacteria will break down waste in water and also consume oxygen in the process.
-High levels of readily-decomposable organic material in the water mean the bacteria count will also be high.
+Bacteria will break down waste in water while consuming oxygen in the process.
+The bacteria count will be high where high levels of readily-decomposable organic material are present in the water.
 In order for them to degrade that organic material their "oxygen demand" will be high.

 Nitrates and phosphates in water bodies can also contribute to high BOD levels because they cause rapid algae and phytoplankton growth and this organic biomass will decay, demanding oxygen in the process * *.

 Once dissolved oxygen in wastewater is depleted, anaerobic bacteria use nitrates present in the watewater to decompose organic matter.
 This process is known as denitrification and produces nitrogen gas, lowering levels of N in the wastewater.
 Once all the nitrate is used, bacteria will then reduce sulfate, producing sulphur gas.
 Both nitrate and sulfate are nutrients required by plants, thus anaerobic decomposition is not desireable if treated effluent is to be a nutrient source for growing plants.

 Traditional primary treatment of sewage involves settling of solids from the wastewater in an anaerobic environment such as a septic tank.